 - If the development on the property does not comply with the regulations, a Statement of Non-Compliance will be provided, and the applicant will be notified and given the opportunity to resolve any issues.

 A Statement of Non-Compliance will outline the steps you will need to take to bring your property into compliance with the support from Current Planning Development Services.

 How do I request a compliance certificate?

 A person may request a compliance review by submitting the following to Current Planning and Development Services:

-- A minimum of two original copies of a signed and stamped original Alberta Land Surveyor’s Real Property Report dated less than five years from the date of the Compliance Certificate request.
+- One original copy of a signed and stamped original Alberta Land Surveyor’s Real Property Report dated less than five years from the date of the Compliance Certificate request.

 Note: Faxed copies and illegible copies of real property reports/surveyor’s certificates are not acceptable.
 Older documents (such as a building location certificate or surveyor’s certificate or a Real Property Report) older than five years may be submitted with a sealed and/or commissioned affidavit stating there are no changes to the property as indicated on the document.
 If improvements have been made, it will not be accepted for a compliance certificate.